 How Can Teachers Show Appreciation for Culture?

-Even now most urban classrooms include students from various national backgrounds.
-Some of these students have been born and raised in the United States and mirror much of the culture and traditions they have experienced here.
+Even now, most urban classrooms include students from various national backgrounds.
+Some of these students have been born and raised in the United States and mirror much of the culture and traditions they have experienced in the U.S.

-But many students immigrate with their families from countries all over the world.
-They come to the classroom needing more support than that required to overcome language barriers or fit in socially.
-Teachers must find ways to not only acknowledge but also celebrate their students’ cultural heritage.
+However, many students immigrate with their families from countries all over the world.
+They come to the classroom needing more support than is required to overcome language barriers or fit in socially.
+Teachers must find ways to not only acknowledge but also celebrate their students’ cultural heritages.

 One way teachers can honor cultural differences is by letting students from different cultures be the expert.
 Teaching other students about traditions, explaining the history and geography of countries and regions, and sharing cultural experiences are some ways to let these students know they are valued and welcome.

 In addition to educators teaching and respecting students from other cultures, it is important that students in the classroom develop a sense of respect and acceptance of each other.
 The traditions and heritage students bring with them, whether or not they were born in the United States, contribute to the unique tone and atmosphere of the classroom.
 Teachers must help all students explore the cultures represented and recognize how cultural differences make the world more interesting, not more divided.